myahenochs/MySA/README.md

 ## To Use
   Create a file containing each byte of input on a separate line, then pass it as a command line argument to the program.

-  main.cpp has some simple functions to use in order to check input and output and can be changed at will.
+  main.cpp has some simple functions to check input and output.